 SEE:

-DXE has on now also
+DXE has them now also

 ABOVE: A RF CURRENT METER TO RF CHECK OF OPEN LADDER LINES, you are trying to achieve equal current on each leg.